Want to know the basics of Web Development and Design? Awesome…

-- What pain the site solves for individual audience members?
+- What pain does site solve for individual audience members?

 About these last 3 questions, let’s talk audience for a minute…

-There are 2 main rules of website building.
+There are 2 main rules for website building.
 Here’s rule #1:

 The reader / visitor comes first.
 They are the main person that your website has to please.